-Low blood sugar is not a formally recognized side effect of buprenorphine/naloxone (Suboxone).
+No, not usually.
+Low blood sugar is not usually a side effect of buprenorphine/naloxone (Suboxone).
 If you have diabetes and an opioid use disorder (OUD), you can use Suboxone safely.

 The U.S. Food and Drug Administration lists known drug side effects.
 The Suboxone information does not list low blood sugar.
 In the pre-release testing pharmacists completed, the medication did not lower blood sugar readings.